Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Phylogenetic Placement

 \paragraph{Sequencing Technologies} A further consideration is the choice of sequencing technology, with the primary property being the length of the resulting sequencing reads.
 So far, the vast majority of studies utilizing phylogenetic placement have relied on short-read sequencing technologies such as NGS, using by now well established protocols to perform broad low-cost sequencing \citep{vanDijk2014}.
 However, this approach produces very short (150-400 nucleotide) reads, that typically only cover fragments of a reference gene.
-This limits their applicability to phylogenetics due to the lower information content.
+For universal single-copy markers, this can limit their applicability to phylogenetics due to the lower information content.
+However, the approach has been applied successfully to other types of data \citep{Piredda2021,Cardoni2022}.

 More recent sequencing technologies, called third generation sequencing, or long-read sequencing (LRS), yield individual reads that cover entire genes, or even entire genomes \citep{Amarasinghe2020}.
 While placement was originally developed for short read sequencing, longer read lengths typically increase the phylogenetic signal contained in reads, thus increasing the reliability of phylogenetic methods.
 Indeed, such sequence data have been shown to overcome this fundamental hurdle to phylogenetically resolving the relationships between query sequences that originally gave rise to phylogenetic placement \cite{Jamy2019a}.